nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 - STM32F358CCTx

-Things get even more interesting, however, if we DO select "Ignore power pins".
-With this selected (and having set "Debug" under "SYS" to "Trace Asynchronous Sw" instead of "JTAG (5 pin)"), we discover that 17 MCUs more than our inital list (30 total) appear to be pin compatible.
+Things get even more interesting, however, if we **DO** select "Ignore power pins".
+With this selected (and having set "Debug" under "SYS" to "Serial Wire" instead of "JTAG (5 pin)"), we discover that 17 MCUs more than our inital list (30 total, including the initial 13) appear to be pin compatible.
 - STM32F373C8Tx
 - STM32F373CBTx
 - STM32F373CCTx